 Research Topics and Software

-• Exoplanetary Atmospheres: Working on uncovering underlying trends in the atmospheric circulations of Hot Jupiters.
+• Exoplanetary Atmospheres: Working on uncovering underlying trends in the atmospheric circulations of hot Jupiters and recently also brown dwarfs.
 I mainly work with the THOR GCM.

 • Planetary Collisions: For my Master's thesis, I worked on developing a new multi-fluid solver for the RAMSES adaptive mesh refinement code.
 My work can be found in the 6eq patch and can be used to study planetary collisions.
 For further details on the implementation, please refer to my master's thesis.